 This is where it gets tricky.
 The nice thing about training environments is that they’re set up to let you do all the things you want: draw, move, shoot rapidly, etc. Ranges are different.
 Some will allow you to draw but not all.
 Some allow rapid fire; some don’t.
 Since you’re in a little box “getting off the X” isn’t really one of your options.

 I’m fortunate in that I can just go to a couple places I know in the desert and shoot.
 If I go early enough I’m usually all alone.
 So I can draw, move, shoot rapidly, etc. I can even run around a bit to get my heart and respiratory rate up.
-I can’t simulate the mental stress of a real shooting but I can certainly do the physical part'My' range
+I can’t simulate the mental stress of a real shooting but I can certainly do the physical part

 If you can find a place to go do whatever you want then you need to take advantage of that.
 Federal land, state land, a friend’s land with a good backdrop, whatever is allowed by local laws.
 That kind of practice is priceless.